Nissan Lannia: Production version

 The Nissan Lannia is powered by a 1.6-liter, 127 PS inline-four gasoline engine coupled with an Xtronic CVT Transmission.
 The Lannia also features high-performance suspension, EPS (Electric Power Steering), and VDC (Vehicle Dynamics Control) systems.

+Due to poor sales, the Nissan Lannia was discontinued in China in 2022 without a successor.

 Equipment

 The Lannia offers a safety package with parking space monitoring, Lane Keeping Assist, and Blind Spot Assist.